Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Uniform Majorana nanowires

 This model has been extensively used to characterise the basic physical regimes of Majorana nanowires.
 The correlation between $\Omega_s$ and the estimator $\eta$ established in Ref. \onlinecite{Prada:PRB17} referred mainly to this model.
 Here we use it as a starting point for the more complicated inhomogeneous nanowire models discussed later.
 We computed its associated phenomenology using the MathQ package \cite{MathQ}.
 Figure \ref{fig:uniform} summarises the results.
 Panel (a) shows, for a $L=1.2$ $\mu$m nanowire, the $B$ dependence of the Bogoliubov spectrum, the typical wavefunctions, their hybridisation energy $E_0$, their overlaps $\delta N$, $\Omega_0$, $\Omega_s$ and $\Omega_\mathrm{max}$, and the overlap estimator $\eta$.
 Panel (b) shows the equivalent results for a longer $L=3$ $\mu$m nanowire.

 The spectra in panels (a,b) illustrate the well-known band inversion at a finite $B_c\approx 0.36$ meV (dotted vertical line), after which a zero mode emerges that oscillates as a function of $B$ due to the small, but finite, spatial overlap of its Majorana components.
 The corresponding Majorana wavefunctions $\|\mathbf{u}^{L,R}(x)\|$ for the lowest eigenstate are depicted for three values of $B$ (numbered circles), one below $B_c$ and two above.
 Atop the wavefunctions we represent the corresponding band-topological phase along the nanowire, with trivial in yellow (S) and topological in red (TS).
 Note that for field $B_1=0.25\mathrm{meV}<B_c$, although the topological transition has not yet taken place, the Majorana components of the lowest eigenstate appear as precursors to the Majorana zero modes at the higher $B_2=1.0 \mathrm{meV}>B_c$ and $B_3=2.0 \mathrm{meV}>B_c$.
-Their overlap ceiling $\Omega_\mathrm{max}$ (red shaded region) starts from $\Omega_\mathrm{max}=1$ ({strictly local after neglecting spin}) at $B=0$, and decreases as $B$ increases.
-We see that the wavefunction overlap between MZMs is a continuous non-monotonic quantity as a function of Zeeman field (this will also be the case in inhomogeneous nanowires).
-Thus, it is incorrect to think about fully local/non-local MZMs, before/after a topological transition, {in nanowires of realistic length}.
-Interestingly, in uniform nanowires the spin-independent {susceptibilities} coincide for $B<B_c$, $\delta N\approx\Omega_0$, while the overlap corresponding to spin-uncorrelated noise essentially follows the purely spatial overlap, $\Omega_s\sim\Omega_\mathrm{max}$.
-All forms of the overlap reach a common minimum just beyond the critical field $B\gtrsim B_c$, and then \emph{grow} together in an oscillatory fashion, out of phase with the splitting (blue curve).
-Namely, MZMs deep in the topological regime {enjoy \emph{less protection}} than the ones near $B_c$ (compare wavefunctions at $B_2$ and $B_3$).
+Their overlap ceiling $\Omega_\mathrm{max}$ (red shaded region) starts from $\Omega_\mathrm{max}=1$ (strictly local) at $B=0$, and decreases as $B$ increases.
+We see that the wave-function overlap between MZMs is a continuous non-monotonic quantity as a function of Zeeman field (this will also be the case in inhomogeneous nanowires).
+Thus, it is incorrect to think about fully local/nonlocal MZMs, before/after a topological transition.
+Interestingly, in uniform nanowires the spin-independent forms of the overlaps coincide for $B<B_c$, $\delta N\approx\Omega_0$, while the overlap corresponding to spin-uncorrelated noise essentially follows the fully spatial overlap, $\Omega_s\sim\Omega_\mathrm{max}$.
+All forms of the overlap reach a common minimum just beyond the critical field $B\gtrsim B_c$, and then \emph{grow} together in an oscillatory fashion~\cite{Prada:PRB12,Das-Sarma:PRB12, Mishmash:PRB16, Dominguez:NQM17}, out of phase with the splitting (blue curve).
+Namely, MZMs deep in the topological regime exhibit \emph{less nonlocality} than the ones near $B_c$ (compare wavefunctions at $B_2$ and $B_3$).